pimatic/pimatic/CONTRIBUTING.md

 --------------------------------------

-**In any place.
-If you want to post code or log files, please use [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks)**
+**In any case: If you want to post code or log files, please use [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks)**

 Here's an example: